helenaJovanovic/YoutubeToMP3/README.md

 # YoutubeToMP3

-YoutubeToMP3 is a simple Python GUI interface for youtube-dl library that makes downloading songs from youtube in mp3 format easier.
+YoutubeToMP3 is a simple GUI interface for youtube-dl library that makes downloading songs from youtube in mp3 format easier.
+It was written in Python 3.7.4

 ## Installation